AC-Cyb/agentic-security-examples/README.md

 # Agentic Security Examples

-Working reference implementations of the agentic defence model — autonomous security agents that detect, decide, act, and log, with human oversight designed in by intent rather than added as friction.
+Working reference implementations of the agentic Defense model — autonomous security agents that detect, decide, act, and log, with human oversight designed in by intent rather than added as friction.

 These are minimal, runnable examples built to illustrate the core architectural patterns that make